Opaque set: Definitions

 Every set $S$ in the plane blocks the visibility through a superset of $S$, its coverage $C$. $C$ consists of points for which all lines through the point intersect $S$.
 If a given set $K$ forms a subset of the coverage of $S$, then $S$ is said to be an opaque set, barrier, beam detector, or opaque cover for $K$.
 If, additionally, $S$ has a special form, consisting of finitely many line segments whose union forms a forest, it is called an opaque forest.
 There are many possible opaque sets for any given set $K$, including $K$ itself, and many possible opaque forests.
 For opaque forests, or more generally for systems of rectifiable curves, their length can be measured in the standard way.
-For more general point sets, one-dimensional Hausdorff measure can be used, and agrees with the standard length in the cases of line segments and rectifiable curves.
+For more general point sets, the one-dimensional Hausdorff measure can be used, which agrees with the standard length in the cases of line segments and rectifiable curves.

 Most research on this problem assumes that the given set $K$ is a convex set.
 When it is not convex but merely a connected set, it can be replaced by its convex hull without changing its opaque sets.
 Some variants of the problem restrict the opaque set to lie entirely inside or entirely outside $K$.
 In this case, it is called an interior barrier or an exterior barrier, respectively.
 When this is not specified, the barrier is assumed to have no constraints on its location.
 Versions of the problem in which the opaque set must be connected or form a single curve have also been considered.
 It is not known whether every convex set $P$ has a shortest opaque set, or whether instead the lengths of its opaque sets might approach an infimum without ever reaching it.
 Every opaque set for $P$ can be approximated arbitrarily closely in length by an opaque forest, and it has been conjectured that every convex polygon has an opaque forest as its shortest opaque set, but this has not been proven.